Key takeaways

 A Sunny Forecast for U.S. Solar

 Despite these hurdles, the report remains hopeful about the future of the U.S. solar market, mainly thanks to the Inflation Reduction Act (IRA).
 This landmark legislation is expected to shape the landscape of solar manufacturing and investment for at least a decade, promising new horizons for the industry.
 “While big announcements have been made in solar manufacturing, it remains to be seen what sectors of the supply chain and business models will find success on U.S. shores," the report concludes.
+The impact of solar farms on property values is an important consideration for landowners and developers.

 Sources: